Bet Types Explained – Learn Ins and Outs Of Various Types Of Sports Bets

 These bets offer much higher betting odds than other types of bets because they are the hardest to predict.

-When you place a bet on an individual match, you just need to guess the result of one game, but when you place a bet on an outright winner, your team or player must be successful through the whole competition.
+When you place a bet on an individual match, you just need to guess the result of one game, but when you place a bet on an outright winner, your team or player must be successful throughout the whole competition.

 Let's take a tennis tournament like the Australian Open, for example.
 If you place an outright bet on Novak Djokovic to win the tournament, you will get much higher odds than if you placed a bet on him to win in any of the individual matches.